tedeh/jayson/README.md

 ### Revivers and Replacers

-JSON is a great data format, but it lacks support for representing types other than those defined in the (JSON specification)[http://www.json.org/] Fortunately the JSON methods in JavaScript (`JSON.parse` and
+JSON is a great data format, but it lacks support for representing types other than those defined in the [JSON specification][jsonrpc-spec] Fortunately the JSON methods in JavaScript (`JSON.parse` and
 `JSON.stringify`) provides options for custom serialization/deserialization
 routines.
 Jayson allows you to pass your own routines as options to both clients and servers.